Taiwan rations water, drills extra wells amid record drought

 Parts of Sun Moon Lake, a popular tourist spot, have dried up.

-“Our business is 90% less than last year,” said Wang Ying-shen, chairman of a group for businesspeople who rent boats to visitors.
+“Our business is 90% less than last year,” said Wang Ying-Shen, chairman of a group of businesspeople who rent boats to visitors.

 Other cities are restricting total water supplies for each customer.
-They include Hsinchu, one of the biggest global enters for semiconductor manufacturing, and Tainan and Kaohsiung in the south.
+They include Hsinchu, one of the biggest global centers for semiconductor manufacturing, and Tainan and Kaohsiung in the south.